rungalileo/galileo-golden-demo/README.md

 The app will be available at `http://localhost:8501`

 ## How to Add a New Domain
+This demo code is designed to easily be extended to different domains, that way, SE's can spend less time writing code and more time focusing on how to display Galileo in the best light.

 Adding a new domain is straightforward - simply copy the existing finance domain structure and customize the components: